derekmerck/PERSEUS/README.md

 Add `splunkd` to in and out firewalls (or ports 8000, 8089, 9997, 8080 and 514)
 Restart the SplunkForwarder service

 ### Log Server Setup

 Install and configure a central log server.

+### Configuring a Splunk Server

 Splunk is free for up to 500MB/day, which is probably enough for central telemetry on about 25 beds.

+Configure settings -> indexes -> add index -> add `perseus`

 Configure settings -> forwarding and receiving -> configure receiving -> add port 9997

-Templates for Splunk data types for alarm, numeric, and waveform logs are provided.

 Add source types for PERSEUS-Alarms, PERSEUS-Numerics.
-You can do this through the web UI or directly by editing `/opt/splunk/etc/apps/search/local/props.conf`.
+You can do this through the web UI or directly by editing `$SPLUNK_HOME/etc/apps/search/local/props.conf`.

 ```ini
 [PERSEUS-Alarms]